-Dr. Amato Can Make Crowns in a Single Day In Most Cases!
+Dr. Amato Can Make Crowns in a Single Day

-When Are Dental Crowns Necessary?
+When Are Crowns Necessary?

 Dental crowns are usually required when patients undergo treatment for an infected or decayed tooth or when replacing a missing tooth.
 Also known as dental caps, crowns are a restorative treatment we use in conjunction with other restorative procedures such as root canal therapy and dental implants.

 Root canal therapy initially weakens the tooth structure.
 This makes it necessary to provide extra support and stability to the tooth.
 First, we place a filling to protect the root canal.
 We then use a dental crown over the filling to further restore the strength, function, and aesthetics of your tooth.
 Most often, posterior teeth require a crown after root canal therapy in order to ensure proper chewing function.

 Dental crowns are also necessary if the tooth structure cannot be saved.
 In these cases, affected teeth need to be extracted and replaced with dental implants.
 The crown is placed over a titanium dental implant which serves as the new root for the tooth.
 Millions of patients around the world are using crowns secured with dental implants as an effective and long-lasting solution for replacing their missing teeth.

 How Are Your Crowns Made?